-Be aware that if you restart a live server while after failover has occurred then this value must be set to ''.
+Be aware that if you restart a live server while after failover has occurred then check-for-live-server must be set to true.
 If not the live server will restart and server the same messages that the backup has already handled causing duplicates.

-It is also possible, in the case of shared store, to cause failover to occur on normal server shutdown, to enable this set the following property to true in the ha-policy configuration on either the master Or slave like so:
+It is also possible, in the case of shared store, to cause failover to occur on normal server shutdown, to enable this set the following property to true in the ha-policy configuration on either the master or slave like so: